Arkansas Lemon Law: Your Complete Legal Guide

 Understanding Arkansas's Lemon Law

-Arkansas also requires manufacturers to participate in certified arbitration programs if they choose to establish them.
+Arkansas requires manufacturers to participate in certified arbitration programs if they choose to establish them.
 Consumers must use these programs before filing a lawsuit, but the arbitration decision is binding only on the manufacturer, not on the consumer.

 What Vehicles Are Covered